katherinj/light-sound-memory-game/README.md

 The biggest challange I faced while working on this project would have to be making the correct image appear on the button depending if the button pressed was correct or wrong.
 I think the reason I struggled a lot with this feature was because I was not sure how to go about implementing the logic in the JS file with the CSS file.
 At first, I focused on trying to somehow use the active class.
 However, I quickly realized that this would not work.
 Then, I tried to change the function that onClick() called.
 I then realized that this would not work either because the image would not sync up with the sounds being played and would lag.
 After doing some reserach, I realized that onClick() is triggered only once the user has both pressed and released the button, and this was the reason for the image not showing up when I expected it to.
 This is when I realized I needed to focus on the function that onMouseDown() was calling to display the proper image.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) A question I have about web development would be what is the best practice for creating a website that will look good and propery resize on different screen sizes?
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) A question I have about web developtment would be how to best use the browser developer console in order to debug your code.
+I was able to figure out how to use the console, however I noticed a lot more features that I would like to learn more about.
+Another question I have about web development is how to create a website that will be displayed correctly on a laptop screen and a smaller phone screen.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 After implementing the feature where a player has a certain amount of lives, I wanted to be able to display the remaining lives and time on an image I drew up.
 However, I found it difficult to align the text properly in relation to the image.
 Eventually, I was able to make the image and text line up properly.
 However, when the webpage was resized, the images and text would not stay inline within the div.
 I came accross the topic of responsive web design.
 It would have been great to have more time to read and learn more about this topic in order to be able to implement the design feature I had in mind.
 I tested my program on multiple devices, and I would have liked to be able to format the buttons so that on smaller screens, the 6th button of the Impossible level would not be sent to the next line, and instead the buttons would be resized so they fit on the page.
 Learning more about responsive web design would have really helped solve this issue.
 Also, I would have liked to add an option to continue onto the next level when you win the game (at a level before Impossible).
 I was reading online on how to do it, and it seemed like I would have had to replace the alert box with something else where user could select their option to continue or go back to the main page.
 This is also something I would have definitely liked to learn more about and implement in the project.
+One last thing I would have liked to have time to do on this project would be to better organize the code.
+Since this was my first time using HTML, JS and CSS, I was doing a lot of trial and error, which caused a little bit of an unorganized code.
+I

 ## Interview Recording URL Link

-[My 5-minute Interview Recording] (https://www.loom.com/share/02e0008dc3f045d293565114dbc48fdd)
+[My 5-minute Interview Recording] https://www.loom.com/share/02e0008dc3f045d293565114dbc48fdd